It can be difficult to work out public holiday entitlements for employees who work shifts or are on call.

-- has to limit their activities on the day to the extent that they haven’t enjoyed a full holiday, for example, if the employee is required to stay at home all day, but is not called out, the employee is entitled to a full day’s paid alternative holiday if they would have otherwise worked on that day.
+- is on call and has to limit their activities, on the day to the extent that they haven’t enjoyed a full holiday (for example, if the employee is required to stay at home all day) but is not called out then the employee is entitled to their relevant daily pay (or average daily pay, where applicable) and a full day's paid alternative holiday if they would have otherwise worked on that day.

 - is on call, but doesn’t have to limit activities, for example, if the employee can choose not to accept the call-out, then they only get an alternative holiday if they accept a call-out and they would have otherwise worked on that day (in this instance the employee would also get at least time and a half for the time they worked).

 - is on call but is not called out or chooses not to accept the call-out, but they would have otherwise worked on that day, they would be entitled to their relevant daily pay or average daily pay, for the public holiday.